 - 1/2 cup mozzarella cheese

-Preheat oven to 400F.
+- Preheat oven to 400F.
 Chop cauliflower in rough pieces and place in food processor or high powdered blender - chop on high until cauliflower is really fine small pieces - I do this in small batches.
-Place in a thin dish towel and completely ring out extra moisture/water from cauliflower - this process is easier to do in small batches.
+Cook chopped cauliflower in microwave in glass bowl for 8 minutes.
+Let cool then place in a thin dish towel and completely ring out extra moisture/water from cauliflower - this process is easier to do in small batches.

 - MIX: Add cauliflower to bowl with egg, oregano, garlic powder, salt & pepper, mozzarella cheese, and parmesan cheese.

 - SHAPE: Lay parchment paper on a pizza pan, or lightly oiled pan, and add cauliflower dough.
 Press tightly together and form into a circle, make sure it's on the thinner side.

 - Bake for 20 minutes.
 Remove and add sauce, cheese, and other desired toppings.
 Bake for an additional 10 minutes.
 Let cool for several minutes, slice and eat!